Skoudehkaris (Djibouti Lamb and Rice)

-Add the lamb back in, along with the tomatoes.
-Season with 1 tsp cumin, 1 tsp cardamom, 1/4 tsp cayenne pepper, 1/2 tsp ground cinnamon, 1/2 tsp black pepper, and two whole cloves.
+Add the lamb back in, along with the tomatoes and spices.
 Stir-fry for 4-5 minutes until the juice starts coming out of the tomatoes.

-Cover with water, and bring to a boil.
-Lower the temps, cover, and simmer for 40-45 minutes.
+Cover with water, and bring to a boil, then turn down to a simmer for 40-45 minutes.
 Add a little water if it starts to dry out.

 Next, remove the bones and add the rice.
-Add enough water to cover again, plus 1/4 inch or so.
+Add enough water to cover again.
 Bring back to a simmer, cover and let go for about 20 minutes, or until the rice is cooked.

 Let stand for 5-10 minutes before serving.
 Bowls work best.